Gifu, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Make sure to choose the correct type.
-Many adapters that you can buy are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A and B. Check that you choose the necessary type.
+Many adapters currently being sold are just plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most locations.

 Luggage scale to avoid fees